cem8301/to-see-the-world/README.md

 Create the Strava authorization link, gather the http link with code, run!, locate the output, notes for future runs

 ### Create the Strava authorization link
-In order to gather data, the Strava API requires user authentification.
+In order to gather data, the Strava API requires user authentication.
 First, replace the string **STRAVA_CLIENT_ID** in the link with your new id from the section above.

 ```https://www.strava.com/oauth/authorize?client_id=STRAVA_CLIENT_ID&response_type=code&redirect_uri=https://www.localhost.com/exchange_token&approval_prompt=force&scope=activity:read_all```